Energy efficiency in mechanical refrigeration systems for the meat industry

 * With an additional investment for energy savings

-In 1979 the capital cost has become $470 000 and the cost of electricity has risen by five to seven times.
+In 1979, the capital cost became $470 000, and the cost of electricity rose by five to seven times.
 At 5 cents kWh* and a 4000 h year* operation, the electrical cost would be about $85 000 yearly *.
 At this point, the plant owner must start to analyze the cost of additional factors designed to reduce the electrical energy requirements.
-In most cases, an additional investment of about 5% to 7% will reduce operating costs by 15% to 20%.
-As electrical rates increase from 8 to 104 kW', as they have in some areas, every plant owner will be forced to pursue every avenue to keep electrical operating costs well below what most people have considered normal.
+In most cases, a further investment of about 5% to 7% will reduce operating costs by 15% to 20%.
+As electrical rates increase from 8 to 104 kW', as in some areas, every plant owner will be forced to pursue every avenue to keep electrical operating expenses well below what most people have considered normal.

 When you invest in a refrigeration system, power consumption is vitally important.
-Consider the possibility of 10% inflation per year, 20 years of plant life, a 92% efficient motor, and 3q kW* electricity, and 24 h d operation.
-Under these conditions, 7.46 kW would cost approximately $153,740 in electrical energy over the 20 year period.
-If you only operate 2500 h year-' in lieu of 8700 h, the cost is $44,178.
-Thus, when you analyze a refrigeration system you should compare the total cost of owning and operating, not just the capital investment, (Fig. 1).
+Consider the possibility of 10% inflation per year, 20 years of plant life, a 92% efficient motor, 3q kW* electricity, and 24 h d operation.
+Under these conditions, 7.46 kW would cost approximately $153,740 in electrical energy over the next 20 years.
+If you only operate 2500 a year, instead of 8700 h, the cost is $44,178.
+Thus, when you analyze a refrigeration system, you should compare the total cost of owning and operating, not just the capital investment (Fig. 1).

-The author is with the refrigeration Engineering Corporation, 8799 Crownhill, PO Box 3-C, San Antonio, Texas 78217, USA.
-This paper is based air one presented at the ASHRAE semi-annual meeting in Detroit
+The author is with the Refrigeration Engineering Corporation, 8799 Crown Hill, PO Box 3-C, San Antonio, Texas 78217, USA.
+This paper is based on one presented at the ASHRAE semi-annual meeting in Detroit.
+Mechanical refrigeration is the least expensive way to chill or freeze a food product,

 Some ways in which the efficiency of mechanical refrigeration systems can be improved: